Correlations constrained by composite measurements

 GPTs have already proved a vital tool in the study of computation \cite{krumm2018quantum,barnum2018oracles,garner2018interferometric,barrett2017computational,lee2016deriving,lee2016bounds,lee2016generalised,lee2015computation,lee2017higher} and cryptography \cite{sikora2018simple,selby2018make,lami2018ultimate,barnum2011information,barnum2008nonclassicality,barrett2007information,barrett2005no} beyond quantum theory.
 Moreover, recently tools from convex optimisation theory have been used to gain new insight into GPTs \cite{selby2018make,sikora2018simple,fiorini2014generalized, JP17,bae2016structure,lami2018ultimate}.
 In particular, the generalisation of quantum theory to GPTs is analogous to the generalisation from semi-definite to conic programmes.
 These optimisation tools will be vital for developing a complete understanding of how the structures of the GPT impact on the realisable correlations of the GPT.

 For simplicity of the presentation, in this manuscript we will focus on a particular class of GPTs, namely, those that satisfy the principle of Local Tomography.
+A GPT is locally-tomographic if any state of a composite system can be uniquely determined by the information obtained from performing local measurements on its constituents (see, e.g., Ref.~\cite{hardy2001quantum} for a full formal definition).
+GPTs that satisfy local tomography tend to have very useful properties, and in particular they admit a useful parametrisation of their state and effect vectors, which will come in handy in various stages in this manuscript.
 The majority of our results, such as the formulation of the hierarchy of constraints, however, do not require this principle to hold, hence we will highlight the instances where the assumption is indeed necessary.

 In this paper we take a categorical approach to tomographically local GPTs.
 This is an intrinsically compositional approach, which allows us to describe arbitrary experimental scenarios.
 Moreover, the diagrammatic representation in terms of string diagrams, which comes from this approach, provides an intuitive way to reason about these complex situations.
 We provide a brief technical introduction to the formalism in Appendix~\ref{App:GPT}, and refer the reader to Refs.~\cite{schmid2020structure,hardy2011reformulating,chiribella2010probabilistic,coecke_kissinger_2017,gogioso2017categorical,selby2018reconstructing} for more extensive introductions to these tools.